rsur/docker-dmi-tcat/README.md

 	$ docker pull rsur/tcat:latest
 	```

-3. Create MySQL database and user for your TCAT installation, roughly
+3. Assuming you already have MySQL up and running, create MySQL
-    as follows:
+    database and user for your TCAT installation, roughly as follows:

     ```
     $ mysql -u root